Maryland Medical Malpractice Lawyers

 Maryland Medical Malpractice Lawyers at LeViness, Tolzman & Hamilton Help Injured Patients with Medical Malpractice Claims

 Speak to the Maryland medical malpractice lawyers at LeViness, Tolzman & Hamilton if you have suffered from medical malpractice or lost someone to a medical error.
 Call us today at 800-547-4LAW (4529) or contact us online for a free consultation.
+Visit our medical malpractice website for more information.

 Conveniently located in Baltimore, Columbia, Glen Burnie and Prince George’s County, we represent victims throughout Maryland, including those in Anne Arundel County, Carroll County, Harford County, Howard County, Montgomery County, Prince George’s County, Queen Anne’s County, Maryland’s Western Counties, Southern Maryland and the Eastern Shore, as well as the communities of Catonsville, Essex, Halethorpe, Middle River, Rosedale, Gwynn Oak, Brooklandville, Dundalk, Pikesville, Parkville, Nottingham, Windsor Mill, Lutherville, Timonium, Sparrows Point, Ridgewood and Elkridge.